FallenAstaroth/vk-scripts/README.md

-**These are old scripts with not bad code.
+**These are old scripts with bad code.
 Instructions for each script can be found in the corresponding directory.**

 ## Voice Stealer
 <div align="left">